MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/C++/README.md

 #3Is C++ easy for beginners?
 C++ is hard to learn because of its multi-paradigm nature and more advanced syntax.
 While it's known to be especially difficult for beginners to learn, it's also difficult for programmers with no experience with low-level languages.
-C++ is good for learning DSA
-data structure can be easily understand by using C++ language

-C++ is a general purpose, case-sensitive, free-form programming language that supports object-oriented, procedural and generic programming.